Skip to main content

 The division's new management plans aim to protect many of species found in the Great Salt Lake and Antelope Island.
 The conservation efforts were discussed at a webinar on October 17.
 (BYU Photo)

-The Division of Forestry, Fire and State Lands held a public webinar on Oct.
-17 to share information and gather public opinion on updates to the management plans for the Great Salt Lake.
+The Utah Division of Forestry, Fire and State Lands held a public webinar on Oct.
+17 to share information and gather public opinion on updated management plans for the Great Salt Lake.

-The two plans in question are the Great Salt Lake Comprehensive Management Plan and Great Salt Lake Mineral Leasing Plan.
+The two plans in question were the Great Salt Lake Comprehensive Management Plan and Great Salt Lake Mineral Leasing Plan.

-“These plans will ensure that the ecological health, scenic attributes, extractive industries and recreation opportunities will be maintained now and into the future,” the division’s website states.
+“These plans will ensure that the ecological health, scenic attributes, extractive industries and recreation opportunities will be maintained now and into the future,” reads the division’s website.

 The current management plans were established in 2013, but because of significant changes in the land and resources, the division had decided to update them.